Richard-bejide/riverpod_demo/README.md

 # riverpod_demo

-A new Flutter riverpod project.
+a flutter riverpod demo app using MVVM architecture